keyurva/agoltools/README.md

 ArcGIS Online Tools
 =========

-ArcGIS Online is a collection of tools (well, at this time only one :) for your ArcGIS Online account.
+ArcGIS Online is a collection of tools for your ArcGIS Online account.

 The application is hosted on [appengine][appengine] and is available at:

 [https://agoltools.appspot.com/](https://agoltools.appspot.com/)

 If you'd like to see a particular tool implemented you can describe and add it [here][issues].

+The following tools are supported:

+* Adds all services from an ArcGIS Server folder into your ArcGIS Online account
+* Display or download (CSV) your organization's users

 This application is built using [Go][go] and [Bootstrap][bootstrap].